krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 fit together.

-As we’ll see, however, the core concepts are broadly applicable—well beyond the software domain in which the Presence Calculus originated.
+As we’ll see, however, the core concepts are broadly applicable—well beyond the software domain where they originated.

 ### The pitch